Kong/kong/README.md

 Kong is a cloud-native, fast, scalable, and distributed Microservice Abstraction Layer *(also known as an API Gateway or API Middleware)*.
-Made available as an open-source project in 2015, its core values are high performance and extensibility.
+This will be made available as an open-source project in 2015, its core values are high performance and extensibility.

 Actively maintained, Kong is widely used in production at companies ranging